 Most retailer cards have no fees on gift cards.
 Fees are mainly a problem with prepaid credit card gift cards.
 Some cards charge an issue fee.

-You should able to check the card balance easily by phone, in- store or online.
-Be careful of cards that charge a fee to check the balance of the card as you could be losing money each time you check your balance.
+You should be able to check the card balance easily by phone, in-store or online.
+Be careful of cards that charge a fee to check the balance as you might be losing money each time you check your balance.

 - NSW Fair Trading - Lodge a Complaint